TingFf/PicoCTF/ReverseEngineering/patchme.py/README.md

 ## Stuff Learned
-1. Decode and Decryption Difference.
+1. Difference between Decode and Decryption.
     **Decode:**
         -Applied on data to make it fit a certain format or reduce its size.
         -Does not involve security or keys.